LogtalkDotOrg/logtalk.org/_pages/download.md

 ### Linux

-Installs Logtalk on `/usr/local/share` with integration scripts for selected Prolog compilers on `/usr/local/bin`.
+Installs Logtalk on `/usr/local/share` with integration scripts for supported Prolog compilers on `/usr/local/bin`.
 Package installation from the command-line is recommended.

 > [`logtalk-3.22.0-1.noarch.rpm`](files/logtalk-3.22.0-1.noarch.rpm)